ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 </footer>
 {{% /mefigure %}}

-At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only in the family on the Church rolls, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
+At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only one in the family on the Church rolls, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
+During the Reverend's tenure, she would also give occassional public lectures at the Congregational Church.
 In the Reverend's account of her first visit to Brookton, one imagines that it is likely that Mary Ann, and possibly Emily too, were among those who "waited in the dim light of the smoky kerosene lamps to speak to me."
 (From **Enjoyment of Living** by Max Eastman, pg 70.)

 ### More information about Emily's Baptism

 **Reverend Annis Ford Eastman** officiated the ceremony.
 She made history by becoming one of the first women ordained in a Congregational Church while she was pastor of Brookton Congregational Church (now Caroline Valley Community Church) from 1889 to 1891.
 The Reverend wrote of her time in Brookton, including an account of her ordination, in "The Making of a Woman Minister" in the book **Enjoyment of Living** by her son Max Eastman.
 The Church's historical records also include an account of her ordination, including the names of the members of the "picked council" she refers to in her account.
 The Church's records indicate that the Reverend did return to Brookton periodically in the years after she left.
-The Reverend would die in 1910 after a period of ill health, so this would have been one of her last return visits.
+The Reverend would die in 1910 after a period of ill health, so this would have been one of her last return visits to Brookton.

 The Deacons listed are: